Comments

 by PeraclesPlease on Sat, 07/04/2020 - 3:17am

 How about this that just popped into my brain for a theory.
 All those educated millennial lefty protesters, maybe it's just that they really really hate their mother?
 She helicoptered and helicoptered and helicoptered, and then they got away for a while and then they got stuck back with her at home for coronavirus lockdown?
 And now she wants to be part of their very own intersectional movement?
 NO WAY!
+She got: privilege!
+Bad woman!

 (And mom better not dare try to fit in by saying she's no longer cis!)